garfix/richard/tests/integration/pam/README.md

 ## Design

+### General

+I believe the Conceptual Dependency formalism to be inessential for this problem, and more of a hindrance than a help, and I do not want to add another formalism to the one I already use, and therefore I will continue to use basic predicates.

 ### Concepts

 Concept|Description
 -|-
-character|an actor with goals
-story|a paragraph of text involving a purposeful interaction between characters event|
-plan|a way of accomplishing a goal goal|the desired state of affairs theme|

-reccurring goals (ch 4, 5)
-goal conflict (ch 6, 7)
-goal competition (ch 8, 9)
-goal concordance (ch 10)
+event|the contents of any line in a story plan|a way of accomplishing a goal goal|the desired state of affairs character|an actor with goals story|a paragraph of text involving a purposeful interaction between characters theme|a goal (or goal like entity) that requires no further explanation drive|a theme like hunger, or sexual arousal attitude|a theme like fondness towards an individual socal role|a theme like being a garbage man explanation|the reason why an actor of a story chose to perform a particular action instrumentality|a goal is often instrumental to a plan for another goal goal conflict|within a character, the fulfillment of one goal precludes the fulfillment of others (ch 6, 7) goal competition|between two characters, whose goals interfere with one another (ch 8, 9) goal concord|between two characters, perform actions together towards a common goal (ch 10) goal subsumption|achieve a state that will make it easier to fulfull a recurring goal (ch 4, 5)

 ### Data structures

 These structures are built during the processing of a text.
-The structures are in a short term memory, which is not persisted to a db
+The structures are in a short term memory, which is not persisted to a db But it should be possible to query this information

 events (based on existing tech)

+known plan (planbox)
+- instance of plan

-character goal: a single story may contain multiple goals, and these goals can interact
+known goal: a single story may contain multiple goals, and these goals can interact
 - status: fulfilled, abandoned, set aside
 - example: John wants to have a gun

-character plan (planbox)
+known theme

+**predictions**

+predicted action
-- instance of plan
+- a plan without an action predicts an action

-predicted character plans
+predicted plan
 - multiple predictions, but not yet proven
+- a goal without a plan predicts a plan

+predicted goal
+- a theme without a goal predicts a goal

-predicted character goals
+predicted theme

 ### Knowledge structures

 Stored knowledge about plans and goals
+- is this knowledge declarative or procedural (i.e. part of the reading algorithm?)

 goals
 - preserving his right to drive